Bassoon Fingerings

 Unfortunately, finding what works for you (kinda like when making reeds) may take decades of playing to learn.
 Until then, I will suggest talking to other bassoonists, exploring other teachers or performers, experimenting for yourself, reading the throngs of books available on the subject and visiting various web sites.

-Vivaldi was the first to really use the bassoon to it’s potential, writing over 38 concerti for it, as well as numerous other works.
+Vivaldi was the first to really use the bassoon to its potential, writing over 38 concerti for it, as well as numerous other works.
 Beethoven and Mozart also wrote incredibly lyric parts for the bassoon, validating it as an important instrument in the woodwind family.

 It is a staple in television cartoons especially the old Loony Tunes shows, and still can be heard on almost every major cartoon program anywhere.
 (Robot cartoons generally excluded).
 It is well known for it's character building qualities, which can be easily heard in The Sorcerer's apprentice and Peter and the Wolf.